princecharming24hrs/cybermyke/README.md

 ### SETTING UP THE NETWORK INFRASTRUCTURE
 ### ** Network Connection**
-- Position all hardware components appropriately consideration safety and high availability and functionality
+- Identify and position all hardware components appropriately consideration safety and high availability and functionality
-- Servers in designated server room
+- **Servers** in designated server room
-- Switches in the appropriated position for each office / department that will enhance ease of cabling and connection for laptop and computers for staff
+- **Switches** in the appropriated position for each office / department that will enhance ease of cabling and connection for laptop and computers for staff
-- run network connection to all hardware components
+- Run **cat 6 cable** for the network connection to all hardware components

 ### ** Network Configuration**
-Static IP Addresses will be assigned to all devices as follows
+**Static IP Addresses** will be assigned to the following devices:

 - CISCO ROUTER
 - DHCP SERVER
 - DNS SERVER
 - WEB SERVER

-of course network switches don't need ip addresses
+**Note** Network switches don't need ip addresses

 THE ROUTER is going to be the connecting device between the switches connecting different section or segment of the infrastructure serving each departments (offices)
 See the diagram below

 **ASSIGN IP ADDRESS** TO THE OTHER DEVICES ON THE FIRST SECTION OF THE OFFICE with the **192.168.1.0/24** ranges thats is with the ip address ranging from **1 to 254**